LeWestopher/cakephp-monga/README.md

 }
 ```

-You can find more information on Collection events on the [Collections Wiki Page](}.)
+You can find more information on Collection events on the [Accessing Collections Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Accessing-Collections#events)

+### Query Logging

+As of version 0.3.0, CakeMonga supports query logging via the Mongo logging context.
+To learn how to enable logging and create custom loggers, visit the [Query Logging Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Query-Logging).

 ### What is cakephp-monga?